ritchieng/deep-learning-wizard/docs/language_model/llm/llm_intro_hyperparameter_tuning.md

 ## Environment Setup

 Follow our [tutorial on Apptainer](https://www.deeplearningwizard.com/language_model/containers/hpc_containers_apptainer/) to get started.
-Once you have followed the tutorial and you completed the [Ollama, LlamaIndex and Gemma:7b](https://www.deeplearningwizard.com/language_model/containers/hpc_containers_apptainer/#ollama-gemma-workload section), you will be able to run `jupyter lab` in a new window to access and run this notebook.
+Once you have followed the tutorial till the [Ollama section](https://www.deeplearningwizard.com/language_model/containers/hpc_containers_apptainer/#ollama-gemma-workloads) where you successfully ran `ollama serve` and `ollama run gemma:7b`, you can run the `apptainer shell --nv --nvccli apptainer_container_0.1.sif` command followed by `jupyter lab` to access and run this notebook.

 !!! info  "Directory Guide"